 This qualification will provide you with the basic electrical engineering skills, knowledge and insights to reach a deeper understanding of managing the built environment, through the application of the principles learnt in the tertiary phase.

-To study Electrical and Electronic Engineering you can enrol for the Bachelor of Engineering in Electrical and Electronic Engineering degree offered at IIE MSA.
-If direct access to this degree is not possible, you can explore entry through the five-year extended Bachelor of Engineering in Electrical and Electronic Engineering degree or the Science Stream of our Foundation Programme, also offered at IIE MSA.
+To study Electrical and Electronic Engineering you can enrol for the IIE Bachelor of Engineering in Electrical and Electronic Engineering degree offered at IIE MSA.
+If direct access to this degree is not possible, you can explore entry through the five-year extended Bachelor of Engineering in Electrical and Electronic Engineering degree or the Foundation Programme Engineering, also offered at IIE MSA.

 Completing a Bachelor of Engineering in Electrical and Electronic Engineering degree at IIE MSA will prepare you for Engineering positions in private consultation firms, in development laboratories and in large and small private enterprises.
 You can be involved in the design, development, production, maintenance and marketing of electrical and electronic systems, subsystems and components.